LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 Even Shopify’s co-founder & CEO, Tobi Lütke, is a Rails enthusiast.
 A former core contributor to the framework, his admiration for Rails was evident during the [Rails World 2024 fireside chat](https://www.youtube.com/watch?v=zPBbHu-BKpQ) with DHH (David Heinemeier Hansson) and Matz (Yukihiro Matsumoto).

+Further, Shopify emphasized at RW24 that struggles with managing large codebases is less about the language or framework and more about organizational culture, decision-making, and communication.
+This refreshing perspective hints that Shopify remains dedicated to Rails and they're not convinced that "scalability" is an insurmountable, inherent weaknesses of Rails itself.

 From the outside, it feels like Shopify, Ruby, and Rails are deeply intertwined, thriving together.

 ---